vedang14/restapi/README.md

-Task 1.
-Java REST API
+# Java REST API
-Implement an application in java which provides a REST API with endpoints for searching,creating and deleting “server” objects:
+Task 1.Implement an application in java which provides a REST API with endpoints for searching,creating and deleting “server” objects:

 Created the RestApi application using Spring Boot while at same time mantaining code modularization, tested exposed endpoints using Postman .